The Fairbridge programme

 finished the programme went on to positive steps or

-Fairbridge is currently delivered through 18 Prince's Trust Centres based in the
+Fairbridge is currently delivered through our Prince's Trust Centres based in the

 most disadvantaged areas of the UK.